Using the National Trades Network as a Consumer

 The consumer-facing experience operates in three distinct layers:

-- Search and filter — Consumers search by trade category, geographic location (state, city, or zip code), and specialization.
-Results surface contractors whose listings meet the network's published criteria.
+1. Search and filter — Consumers search by trade category, geographic location (state, city, or zip code), and specialization.
+Results surface contractors whose providers meet the network's published criteria.

-- Listing review — Each listing displays the contractor's stated credentials, service area, trade specialization, and any publicly verifiable licensing or certification information attached to the profile.
+2. Provider review — Each provider displays the contractor's stated credentials, service area, trade specialization, and any publicly verifiable licensing or certification information attached to the profile.

-- Direct contact — The network provides contact pathways directly to listed contractors.
+3. Direct contact — The network provides contact pathways directly to verified contractors.
 No intermediary quoting system or brokered lead model sits between the consumer and the contractor.

-The listings themselves are not self-populated free-for-alls.
-The Authority Industries Vetting Standards that govern inclusion require contractors to meet defined benchmarks before appearing in the directory.
+The providers themselves are not self-populated free-for-alls.
+The Professional Services Authority Vetting Standards that govern inclusion require contractors to meet defined benchmarks before appearing in the network.
 The Consumer Trust Model that underlies the network is designed to ensure that the burden of initial credential screening does not fall entirely on the consumer.

-Listing data is subject to periodic review.
-Contractors whose information becomes outdated, whose licensing lapses, or who accumulate documented complaints are subject to removal under the Authority Industries Dispute and Removal Policy.
+Provider data is subject to periodic review.
+Contractors whose information becomes outdated, whose licensing lapses, or who accumulate documented complaints are subject to removal under the Professional Services Authority Dispute and Removal Policy.
 This creates a dynamic quality floor rather than a static one.

 Common scenarios